 On Wednesday, December 2, markets will follow the Australian GDP rate (Q3), the German retail sales figure of October, the Eurozone unemployment rate of October, the US ADP employment change of November, and changes in the US oil stockpiles.

 On Thursday, December 3, eyes will be on the Australian services PMI number of November with the balance of trade of October and, the Chinese, the Eurozone, the UK composite PMI final number of November.
 On the same day, investors will follow the Eurozone retail sales of October and the US non-manufacturing PMI numbers of November.

 On Friday, December 4, markets will check the Canadian balance of trade of October and unemployment rates of November, with the US non-farm payrolls, the unemployment rate of November, and factory orders of October.

 Looking for a regulated company in the UAE?
 Open now a trading account with Capex.com

-A daily close below the low end of the current 3587.4 - 3346.9 trading zone could encourage bears to press towards the aforementioned neckline at 3197.7 (the September 24 low).
+A daily close below the low end of the trading zone at $1,747 may encourage bears to press towards the monthly support level at $1,689 (February 2020 high).

-On the other hand, a daily close above the high end of the zone at 3587.5 could send the price to a new all-time high and push towards a new psychological level of 3700.0.
+On the other hand, a daily close above the high end of the zone $1,796 reflects a weaker bearish sentiment and may send the metal toward the weekly resistance level at $1,861.

-In conclusion, while the bearish bias is still in place a break above the aforementioned trendline indicates a weaker downside momentum.
-Thus, a break above 3480.5 may trigger a rally towards the high end of the current trading zone discussed above on the daily chart, while a break below 3295.5 could send the price even lower towards 3197.7.
-As such, the support and resistance levels underlined on the chart should be kept in focus.
+In conclusion, while the bearish momentum is still in place a violation of the aforementioned bullish trendline reflects a weaker downward sentiment thus, a break above $1,815 may cause a rally towards $1,848.
+On the other hand, a break below $1,765 could send the price towards the low end of the current trading zone $1,747(discussed above on the daily chart).
+As such, the support and resistance levels underlined on the chart should be considered.